hidal00p/dde/README.md

 </div>

+---

-`dde` is a tool based on Intel Pin, which attempts to extract a DAG representation of an executabe.
+`dde` is a tool based on Intel Pin, which attempts to extract a DAG representation of an executable, specifically of it's marked portion.

-Since the primary target application is the derivative evaluation based on the obtianed DAG, the instructions tracked are only those from an engineered subset of the entire x86 ISA deemed relevant for the DAG construction.
+Since the primary target application is the derivative evaluation based on the obtained DAG, the instructions tracked are only those from an engineered subset of the entire x86 ISA deemed relevant for the DAG construction.